 How to Use Clarity and Saturation to Change the Tone of Photos in Lightroom Classic

 In this tutorial we’re going to learn about how these two adjustments work, and teach you a few tricks that are built in to these Lightroom sliders.
-With this information, you’ll be able to forward with confidence in your next edit.
+With this information, you’ll be able to move forward with confidence in your next edit.

 What is Clarity?